bjscsn/SimplexLogger/README.md

 Closing..
 PS C:\DATA.TEST\SimplexLogger>
 ```
-*Note that everything between session start and session stop origiantes from the Arduino simulator.
+*Note that everything between session start and session stop above originates from this specific Arduino tester.
 Your output will of course be different.*

 ### File Log Mode
 ```powershell